California Coverage Denial Lawsuits

 What Is a Coverage Denial?

-Why Do Insurers Deny Claims?
+Why Insurers Deny Claims

-- Missed filing deadlines
+- Missed premium payments

 California Laws Protecting Policyholders